shakibahmed35/PersonalSite/personalsite/src/data/about.md

 - The first language I ever spoke was Bengali, but from living in the states, I lost a lot of that ability quickly.
 - I 100% complete Celeste, but it doesn't impress my friends so I am telling the internet.
-- I one time dislocated my pinkie while I was asleep.
+- I one time dislocated my pinky while I was asleep.
-- I often skip leg day at the gym.
 - I have only ever ordered one drink at Starbucks in my life, the White Chocolate Mocha.
 - I have visited 5 countries, which is not very impressive, but it will be a bigger number one day I promise.
 - My favorite animal is a [Racoon](https://www.youtube.com/watch?v=rfbb4yRBH64).